 A legal document outlining the terms under which one party agrees to rent property from another party.

-A payment made by the tenant or resident to the landlord in order to legally end a lease early and not be held liable for the remaining time.
+Lease termination fee is a payment made by the tenant or resident to the landlord in order to legally end a lease early and not be held liable for the remaining time.

 Claim or right to enjoy the exclusive possession and use of an asset or property for a stated definite period, as created by a written lease.